RDS

 Eligible entrants were selected and invited to apply for the RDS Visual Art Awards by a team of independent professional curators appointed by the RDS to travel around the country and view final year BA & MA degree shows in the following selected art colleges:

-ATU Sligo
+2. ATU Sligo

-Belfast School of Art
+3. Belfast School of Art, Ulster University

-Burren College of Art
+4. Burren College of Art

-Griffith College Dublin
+5. Griffith College Dublin

-IADT Dún Laoghaire
+6. IADT Dún Laoghaire

-MTU Crawford College of Art & Design
+7. MTU Crawford School of Art

-SETU School of Art & Design Wexford
+8. National College of Art & Design

-SETU Waterford
+9. SETU Waterford

-TUS Limerick School of Art & Design
+12. TUS Limerick School of Art & Design

 Each curator compiled a longlist of the best artists who were then invited to apply for the Awards.
 Works selected by college curators must read clearly as visual art.
-Invited artists were required to complete an online application form to compete for inclusion in a high-profile curated exhibition every autumn and the chance to win a share of the €30,000 prize fund.
+Invited artists were required to complete an online application form to compete for inclusion in a high-profile curated exhibition every autumn and the chance to win a share of the €40,000 prize fund.
 Entrants must be graduating from the final year of either a BA or MA visual arts course in the same year.

 Other/Overseas Applicant Eligibility